-With a rhetoric and history degree from the University of Virginia, a master’s degree in private school leadership from Teachers College, Columbia University (NY), and a doctorate in higher education management from the University of Pennsylvania, Graves has held significant leadership roles at Mercersburg Academy (PA), Breck School (MN), Sidwell Friends (D.C.), Friends Seminary (NY), and Girard College (PA).
-Currently she serves as the head of Girls Preparatory School in Chattanooga, Tennessee.
+Autumn earned a bachelor’s degree in rhetoric and history from the University of Virginia, a master’s degree in private school leadership from Teachers College, Columbia University, and a doctorate in higher education management from the University of Pennsylvania.